Society's Child: Background

-Songwriter and producer Shadow Morton signed Janis to a record contract and made the decision to issue "Society's Child" as her first release.
+Songwriter and producer Shadow Morton signed Ian to a record contract and made the decision to issue "Society's Child" as her first release.
 Ian's original title for the song was "Baby, I've Been Thinking", but Morton changed it to "Society's Child".
 It was recorded using six studio musicians.

-Leonard Bernstein's producer saw Janis perform "Society's Child" at The Gaslight and scheduled Ian to perform the song on Inside Pop: The Rock Revolution, an April 25, 1967 CBS television special about new pop music.
+Leonard Bernstein's producer saw Ian perform "Society's Child" at The Gaslight and scheduled Ian to perform the song on Inside Pop: The Rock Revolution, an April 25, 1967 CBS television special about new pop music.
 After acknowledging the controversial nature of the subject, Bernstein praised the musical qualities of Janis Ian's "marvellous song":

 "Society's Child" contains many of the musical joys we've talked about, and some we haven't – like fascinating sounds, both natural and electronic, like a strange use of harpsichord, and that cool nasty electric organ.
 There are astonishing key changes, and even tempo changes; ambiguous cadences, unequal phrase lengths – the works! (...)
 So it would seem that the kids of our pop generation have a lot to say.

 Later Janis Ian acknowledged the "incredible impact" that the program had on her career.
 Largely owing to Bernstein's efforts, Verve Records started promoting it in trade magazines and many radio stations picked it up.
 Some stations, such as Chicago's WLS, did not play the song, but rival station WCFL did, and there it peaked at #12 on 17 August and lasted twelve weeks on the playlist.
 Though several radio stations were slow to add the song to their playlists, this behavior extended the record's airplay life.

 "Society's Child" was inducted into the Grammy Hall of Fame in 2002.
 The title of the song is also part of the title of Ian's autobiography published in July 2008.